Why Surgical Practices are Introducing In-House Ancillary Services

 Financially, the practice can benefit from the extra fees that patients pay for equipment and upgrades.
 Although insurance covers standard items, the patient can choose to pay an additional sum for a higher quality item or a specific brand.

 An MRI or other imaging machine can cost millions of dollars, so this is a hefty investment for the average physician practice.
 However, it can bring many benefits for a practice that has enough volume to justify the purchase.

 Patients appreciate being able to get an MRI without a long wait, and at a location that suits them.
 It’s far more convenient for them to visit their local practice for an MRI than to navigate a large hospital or medical center that’s probably further away.
 The added convenience means that the patient is far more likely to complete their MRI in a timely manner, streamlining and speeding up the diagnostic process so the surgery can take place sooner.

-And lastly, offering in-house MRIs allows the practice to pick up the fee for medical imaging, adding another income stream to their annual revenue.
+And lastly, in-house ancillary services advantages for surgical practices include financial benefits.
+Offering in-house MRIs allows the practice to pick up the fee for medical imaging, adding another income stream to their annual revenue.

-Adding in-house ancillary services has the potential to bring many benefits to both patients and the practice, as well as improving the practice’s bottom line.
+Adding in-house ancillary services for surgical practices has the potential to bring many benefits to both patients and the practice, as well as improving the practice’s bottom line.
 Although each practice needs to carry out careful research before instituting an in-house service, there are many good reasons for adding these services.
-This is why it is no surprise that more and more surgical practices nationwide are adding these services to their fleet.
+This is why it is no surprise that more and more surgical practices nationwide are adding these in-house ancillary services to their fleet.